d13-l1t3/iac-secure-mail/README.md

 ./verify_dns.sh
 ```

-> **Why can't DNS be automated?** DNS records live on your domain registrar's nameservers (Cloudflare, GoDaddy, Namecheap, etc.).
+> **DNS can not be automated** DNS records live on your domain registrar's nameservers (Cloudflare, GoDaddy, Namecheap, etc.).
 Each provider has a different API and dashboard.
-The `verify_dns.sh` script checks if records are correctly set and tells you exactly what's missing.
+The `verify_dns.sh` script checks if records are correctly set and tells exactly what's missing.

 ---